These five myths about ADHD need to go now.

 As is unfortunately the case with many other health conditions, there are numerous misconceptions that surround ADHD.

 These misunderstandings about the condition are harmful to the folks within the community.
 They can result in problems such as delays in diagnosis and accessing treatment, not to mention leaving people feeling misunderstood.

 Take my patient Vanessa.
 She spent years struggling at school, both in high school and college.
-During these years she was unable to retain information she had spent hours learning, and constantly felt anxious at the thought of the things she had to do.
+During those years, she was unable to retain information she had spent hours learning and constantly felt anxious at the thought of the things she had to do.

 It wasn’t until she sought the help of a psychiatrist while at college and was diagnosed with ADHD that she understood why this was happening to her.